 Curricular Format and Delivery

 Both USMA and MFA programs follow hybrid models, with residencies at the beginning of each semester, a 20+ week semester of online/remote work, and a concluding residency for graduating students to present their work.
 Instructional hours for dual degree students match those used in the USMA and MFA programs, including any synchronous class meetings for the USMA program and any online forums, discussions, or projects expected of other students in either program.
-Dual degree students are held to the same expectations as other USMA and MFA students.
+Dual degree students are held to the same expectations as other USMA students during the three USMA semesters and as other MFA students during the three MFA semesters.

 USMA students have the option to enroll either full or part time in the degree program.
 This option is also available to dual degree students while they are enrolled as USMA students.
 The MFA program, however, requires students to be enrolled full-time except in rare situations.
 Therefore, the dual degree program could take as many as 9 semesters to complete, if a student chose to extend the 3 semesters in USMA to 6 semesters.
 The full dual degree program should be completed within a maximum of 5 years, although the time limit for completion could be up to 8 years for students needing to step out and come back to complete the degrees.

-Students entering the dual USMA-MFA degree can reasonably proceed along three different paths.
+Students entering the dual USMA-MFA degree can reasonably proceed along two different paths.

-Option 1: The dual degree is optimally structured as a six-semester endeavor with the first three semesters spent in the USMA program and the final three, in the MFA program, Dual degree students who begin as USMA students enroll in the entire first year USMA curriculum, taking the 21 required units with all other USMA students.
+Option 1: The dual degree is optimally structured as a six-semester endeavor with the first three semesters spent in the USMA program and the final three, in the MFA program, Dual degree students who begin as USMA students enroll in the entire first year USMA curriculum, taking the 18 required units with all other USMA students.
 By the end of their second semester in the USMA program, dual degree students need to apply to and be accepted into the MFA program.
-During their third semester, dual degree students take the USMA fieldwork course and Capstone A, the course during which they write their capstone proposal.
-The only additional units typically taken during that third semester by USMA students are 1-2 elective units.
-These are available but not required for dual degree students.
+During their third semester, dual degree students take the USMA participatory planning class and the capstone course, which involves them writing their capstone proposals and starting on their capstone projects.

 Option 2: In this scenario, dual degree students begin instead with the MFA program.
-This student first applies to the MFA program and spends three semesters as an MFA student.
-By the end of the first year, that student then applies to the USMA program and, if accepted, completes the third semester of the MFA program and subsequently shifts to being an USMA student in Semester 4.
+This student first applies to the MFA program and spends two semesters as an MFA student.
+By the end of the first year, that student then applies to the USMA program and, if accepted, shifts to being a USMA student in Semester 3.
+The student spends Semesters 3,4, and 5 in the USMA program, and then shifts back to the MFA program for the final Semester, completing the USMA Capstone as part of the final MFA manuscript.

 The dual degree takes advantage of the existing USMA and MFA curricula and holds students to the same requirements as single degree students.
 However, students can fulfill certain requirements for one degree while enrolled as students in the other program.